-Course Duration: You will have up to 24 months starting from your commencement date to complete the Self-Paced Online course.
-Students can enrol anytime during the year under this delivery method.
+You will have up to 24 months starting from your commencement date to successful complete this Self-Paced, Online course.
+Eligible students can enrol anytime during the year under this delivery method.

-What Will You Learn in the Early Childhood Diploma Course?
+What Will You Learn in this Diploma of Child Care Course?

 As you study your CHC50113 Diploma of Early Childhood Education and Care, you will discover a huge range of skills and knowledge around caring for children.
-You’ll learn about many aspects of how to assist child development, from providing basic care for children and babies, right through to fostering the holistic development of young children, whilst maintaining a healthy, inclusive, and safe environment for them.
+You’ll learn about many aspects of how to assist child development, from providing basic care for children and babies.
+You’ll gain skills to support the holistic development of young children, whilst maintaining a healthy environment, that is inclusive and safe for them.

 Finally, as this is a diploma level course – you’d learn to work with a diverse range of people, and lead work teams.

-NB: As the latest Australian child care diploma course, it includes ALL relevant units from CHC30113 Certificate III in Early Childhood Education and Care.
-This means now you can enrol directly, without to first complete your Certificate III.
+Please note, as the leading Australian child care diploma course, it includes ALL relevant units from CHC30113 Certificate III in Early Childhood Education and Care.
+This means now you can enrol directly, without completing your Certificate III first.